 Ellis’ other love is fabricating, riding, and showing vehicles of all types… the more original the better.
 He has been a Guest Builder on “Monster Garage” creating the U-Haul/Wrestling ring vehicle.
 He can be found throughout the year supporting Abate and various charities and charity rides.

-Many thanks to Ellis’ family, friends and promoters who have supported him over the last twenty years to become a accomplished stuntman, coordinator and actor in the television and film industry.
+Many thanks to Ellis’ family, friends and promoters who have supported him to become an accomplished stuntman, coordinator and actor in the television and film industry.